ykazakov/jupyterlab-blockly/docs/other_extensions.md

 });
 ```

-and by connecting the `webpack` config to your `jupyterlab` intstance, by adding the following line inside your `package.json`:
+and by connecting the `webpack` config to your `jupyterlab` instance, which entails adding the following line inside your `package.json`:

 ```json
 "jupyterlab": {